jaypeelaurence/flexapp/README.md

 	$ npm start
 5. After running you can visit the site to your localhost environtment.
 	- usually it react projects run on port 3000 (eg. http://localhost:3000)
+6. To compile the Web Application.
+	$ npm run build